rima-alali/Uncertainty-Aware-Architecture/README.md

 # Uncertainty-Aware Self-Adaptive Architecture (draft)
 This folder contains research related to my thesis that target Uncertainty-Aware Self-Adaptive CPS.
 It has a systematic review over EU projects that target smart and collective behavior in CPS.
-Also, it contains a set of APIs to handle Delays, Noise and Operational Boundaries (e.g. energy peaks).
+Also, it contains a set of APIs to handle Delays, Noise and Violating Operational Boundaries.
 The APIs were presented in simple tests, and applied on Platoon example.

 Systematic Review
 ----------------------------------------------------------